Ministry of the Interior aims to make Finland the safest country in the world

 The new security situation places greater emphasis on the role played by the Ministry of the Interior.
 The authorities in the Ministry’s branch of government prevent threats and secure the supply of aid in emergencies.
 All authorities safeguarding internal security have the capacity to act quickly with clear chains of command on every day of the week around the clock.

-The Ministry’s activities are guided by four values.
+The Ministry’s activities are guided by three values.
 These are

 The Ministry of the Interior prepares legislation and guides its branch of government

 The Ministry prepares acts and decrees dealing with

 - migration, international protection and reception of asylum seekers

 - rescue services and emergency response centre operations